italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 The characteristics of the Electrical Channels are:

-Note that the purpose of this section is to clarify the role of electrical channel in the coherent pluggable.
+Note that the purpose of this section is to clarify the role of electrical channel in the optical module.
 This purpose of this draft is not to define the data model of the electrical channels.

 * The host side lanes of the device forming the physical interface to the host platform data path device(s)